Tag: eastern league

 Investors like Bulkeley and Twain back the Hartford club, 1887.

 Under Charlie Daniels the 1887 Hartfords fielded their best lineup yet.
 Steve Brady, former captain of the New York Metropolitans and hometown hero of Hartford, batted .350.
 Ed Beecher led the league in doubles and Henry Gruber was one of the league’s top aces.
 “General” James Stafford began his career with Hartford that year.
 At season’s end, they placed third.
-The Eastern League disbanded and Hartford was forced to forgo organized baseball throughout 1888.
+The Eastern League disbanded and Hartford was forced to forgo organized play throughout the year of 1888.

 Steve Brady, First Baseman, Hartford, 1887.